Forsyth County, North Carolina: History

 The county was formed in 1849 from Stokes County.
 It was named for Colonel Benjamin Forsyth, who was killed in the War of 1812.

 Geography

 According to the U.S. Census Bureau, the county is in the outer Appalachian Mountains, and has a total area of 412.35 sqmi, of which 407.85 sqmi is land and 4.50 sqmi (1.09%) is water.
+The county is also located west of the overall-Metropolitan Center of NC; Guilford County and the Greensboro-High Point area, in which Forsyth County is considered to be west of the Metropolitan Center, replacing the previous designation of Forsyth County being "the center."

-The northeast section of Forsyth County, including Belews Creek and parts of Rural Hall, Walkertown, and Kernersville, is drained by tributaries of the Dan River.
+The northeast section of Forsyth County, including Belews Creek, certain areas of Rural Hall, Walkertown, and the northern outkirts of Kernersville, is drained by tributaries of the Dan River.
 A small portion of Kernersville is in the Cape Fear River basin.
 Most of the county is drained by tributaries of the Yadkin River, which forms the western boundary of the county.
 The lowest elevation in the county is 660 feet, on the Yadkin River at the southwest corner of the county.
 The highest is 1100 feet, at a point just off Jefferson Church Road on the outskirts of King, immediately south of the county line.